astutespruce/sarp-connectivity/analysis/prep/network/README.md

 Note: some catchments have no floodplain, and some have floodplains but no NHDPlusID (outside HUC4s we processed).
 These are filtered out.

 These data were exported to a FGDB, and prepared for analysis here using `prepare_floodplain_stats.py`.

-### Perform network analysis

-Once all the inputs are prepared using the above steps, you can now perform the network analysis for that region or group of regions.
-This can take 10 - 60+ minutes depending on the size and complexity of the region.

-1. Run `network_analysis.py` once for dams (set `SMALL_BARRIERS = False`)
-2. Run `network_analysis.py` again for small barriers (set `SMALL_BARRIERS = True`)
-3. Run `merge_outputs.py` to create the final aggregated results across all regions.

-This cuts the network at each barrier and associates each barrier with an upstream and downstream flowline segment ID.
-It automatically calculates a new unique ID for a segment if it is creating a new segment between two barriers on the same original flowline segment.
-The networks are then re-assembled by traversing upstream from the downstream-most points of the NHD flowlines or from each barrier.

-The output of this is a shapefile with one feature per functional network, a network summary statistics CSV, and a CSV including the upstream and downstream network IDs associated with each barrier.

-IMPORTANT: there may be multiple upstream networks from a given barrier or origin point.
-If this is encountered, the multiple networks are merged together into a single network.